-Review contractor's means and methods to:

-- Maintain safe and consistent operations for pedestrian, bicycle, and vehicular traffic at Colman Dock - · Adhere to environmental constraints, particularly the fish-spawning seasonal constraint for in-water construction - Effectively implement the General Contractor/ Construction Manager (GC/ CM) delivery method for the first time in a WSDOT project
+PPM Complexity mension Critical Success Factor Selected Project Execution Tools Action Plan Technical Ensure constructability Incentivize critical project outcomes Review contractor's means and methods to: Determine work package/ sequence Maintain safe and consister operations for pedestrian, bicycle, and vehicular traffic Establish a public involvement plan Adhere to environmental constraints, particularly The R10 product has add the fish-spawning seasonal constraint for in-water construction projectsWe've talked about these issues previously, but not with everyone Effectively implement the General Contractor/ Construction Manager (GC/ CM) delivery method for the first time in a WSDOT project together at the table.
+It's been very valuable.
+The workshop produces action plans that identify who is - Mark Gaines, WSDOT